BOARD CERTIFIED SPECIALIST IN SPORTS PHYSICAL THERAPY

 The best part about my job is simple, I get to help kids get better, and that is awesome!
 On a deeper level, I love the challenge of meeting each patient, and their parents, at just the right level to help calm, connect, motivate, and teach them how they can recover after an injury.

 I believe the most important person who can help you get better is you.
 I will make the plan, guide you, and motivate you through rehab, but only you can put in the work to make it successful.
 You have to do something to get better every day."

 I have been told many times that I am “unflappable”, which I think is a good thing.
 Also, people are always amazed that I seem to know, or have some random connection to, lots of patients that come into the office.
-I think it's just because I have lived in Austin my whole life and have been treating kids for 17 years.
+I think it's just because I have lived in Austin my whole life and have been treating kids since 2002.

 I love spending time with my wife and two teenagers, playing tennis, and working outdoors.
 We are fortunate to have all of our extended family (parents/grandparents, brothers/sisters, and nieces and nephews) in Austin.